eshaz/icecast-metadata-js/src/icecast-metadata-js/README.md

 ### Usage

 1. To use `IcecastMetadataReader`, create a new instance with the `Icy-MetaInt` header from the Icecast response as well as the optional `onStream` and `onMetadata` callbacks.
+   * If `icyMetaInt` is falsy, for example if the CORS policy does not allow clients to read the `Icy-MetaInt` header, then `IcecastMetadataReader` will attempt to detect the metadata interval based on the incoming request data.

-   *Note: The GET request to the Icecast server must contain a `Icy-Metadata: 1` header to    enable metadata.*
+   *The GET request to the Icecast server must contain a `Icy-Metadata: 1` header to enable ICY metadata.*

    <pre>
    const headers = myHTTPResponse.headers;